erick805/rickylau-dev/content/blog/visualnyc/index.md

 ![](./visualnyc-search.png)

-Need to find a specific place, restaurant, or meet up spot? use search feature to to pinpoint your location in any borough in Greater NYC Area.
+**Search**: Need to find a specific place, restaurant, or meet up spot? use search feature to to pinpoint your location in any borough in Greater NYC Area.

 ---

 ![](visualnyc-zoomed.png)

-As you zoom in the heatmap will continue to render to show you crime density based on your location and crime filter settings.
+**Zoom**: As you zoom in the heatmap will continue to render to show you crime density based on your location and crime filter settings.

 ---

 ![](visualnyc-pinpoint.png)

-Once zoomed in enough, visualNYC will transform the user's view into a pin point map with color and radius indicators based on the type of crime and class of crime.
+**View**: Once zoomed in enough, visualNYC will transform the user's view into a pin point map with color and radius indicators based on the type of crime and class of crime.

 User can click on a pinpoint to see specific crime related details such as severity, location, date and time of crime occurence.